ktzy0305/personal-website/posts/adversity.md

 # The Fight Back
 > Together we stand, togther we fight!

 In the face of cancer, there road to recovery is an arduous journey.
-It is one that demands resilience, courage, and unwavering support. /beyond medical treatments and therapies, the crucial role of family and friends cannot be underestimated.
+It is one that demands resilience, courage, and unwavering support.
+Beyond medical treatments and therapies, the crucial role of family and friends cannot be underestimated.
 Their love, encouragement and understanding form the bedrock upon which the fight against cancer stands.
 I would like to briefly mention that my mom is someone I look up to in the face of adversity because of her unwavering fighting spirit which inspires me to not give up when faced with difficulties in life.
 I am planning to dedicate a seperate post for her in the future!

 In our concerted effort to combat cancer, my family has made an ubiquitous decision to foster a healthier lifestyle.
 We believe that showing our solidarity would let my mom know that we will always be there supporting her as a family.
 In summary, we adopted healthy eating habits, started being physically active and getting enough sleep each day.